Olympus E-M1 III vs Sony A7R IV

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the E-M1 III and the A7R IV are recent models that are part of the current product line-up.
 The A7R IV replaced the earlier Sony A7R III, while the E-M1 III followed on from the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M1 III and A7R IV can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Sony A7R IV Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M1 III and the Sony A7R IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.